Multilingual portals

 Email to one recipient

-If a user sends an email, their language setting can be identified in a process.
-The process can use the identified language in an email sent with an Email action.
+If a user sends an e-mail, their language setting can be determined in a process.
+The process can then apply the determined language to the email to be sent in an email action.

 // Language of the current user